laurivosandi/nixiesp12/README.md

 Power cycle the device and via WiFi connect to the device, network name is MicroPython-XXXXXX and password is micropythoN.
 Navigate to http://192.168.4.1 to start the configuration wizard.

+## Configuring

+If firmware is unable to connect to preconfigured wireless network or it is started up for the first time wireless network with password `micropythoN` is created.

+Connect to that wireless network and open http://192.168.4.1 in web browser to configure the clock.

 ## Assembly tips